azalea-rs/azalea-viaversion/README.md

 # Azalea ViaVersion

-An [Azalea] plugin using [ViaProxy] to add support for connecting to every Minecraft server version.
+An [Azalea] plugin using [ViaProxy] to support connecting to every Minecraft server version.

 ## Usage